-Osteochondral fracture symptoms
+Osteochondral fracture symptoms include:

-More severe injuries (grades III and IV) usually require arthroscopic (keyhole) surgery to remove or repair the damaged fragment.
+More severe injuries (grades 3 and 4) usually require arthroscopic (keyhole) surgery to remove or repair the damaged fragment.
 A full rehabilitation programme should follow to regain full strength, mobility, and balance.